michalc/python-http-signature-client/README.md

 signed_headers = sign_ed25519(method, url, headers_to_sign, private_key)
 ```

-If the server required a digest of the HTTP body, you must include
+If the server required a digest of the HTTP body, you must calculate `digest` header and pass it in `headers_to_sign`.

 ## Recipe: Python Requests with SHA-256 digest of body